IPC-Paul/apptesting/readme.txt

 		form built, no purchase info yet

-		no longer using iOS form - web view with URL parameters passed create view on site for ticket purchase that omits header
+		no longer using iOS form - web view with URL parameters passed create view on site for ticket purchase that omits header add js to new layout that interacts with swift to allow smoother navigation back

 Map